frbourassa/antigen_encoding_theory/README.md

 -`chancapmc`: C code (wrapped with the Python C-API) to compute channel capacity between antigen quality and model parameters describing the corresponding latent space trajectories.

 ### Plotting code
+Some of the notebooks listed above produce panels included in the main text or supplementary text, because it would have been uselessly cumbersome to save all their results to disk and re-import them in a separate plotting script:
+- `theoretical_antigen_classes_from_capacity_HighMI_13.ipynb`
+- `reconstruct_cytokines_fromLSmodel_pvalues.ipynb`
+- `more_main_scripts/manifold_dimension.py`

 Other Jupyter notebooks import the results saved by the notebooks above, and sometimes perform minor supplementary calculations, to create figures included in the main text and supplementary information.
-The code for figures was kept separate from the bulk of calculations because some figures require a lot of matplotlib commands.
+They are in the `main_plotting_scripts/`folder.
+The code for those figures was kept separate from the bulk of calculations because the results could be exported easily and some figures require a lot of matplotlib commands.
 These plotting notebooks are:
 - `TBD`: main figures 1 to 4
-- `TBD`: the various supp_panels... notebooks in supp_code/
+- `TBD`: the various panels... notebooks in supp_code/
+- `peptide_channel_diagrams.py`: to produce the supplementary figure cartoon explaining the channel capacity calculation procedure.
+- `projection_3d_movie.py`: code to generate animated three-dimensional graphs of time courses of cytokine concentrations and time integrals.

 ## License information